What is the Museum of the Wall at Checkpoint Charlie?

 The History of Checkpoint Charlie

-What is the Museum of the Wall?
+Who is behind the Museum of the Wall?

 Exhibits and Collections